TimPietrusky/atelier/docs/conventions.md

   - When an upstream image is connected and a non-edit model is selected, show a subtle hint to switch.
   - **Result history**:
     - Single-click image → opens generation settings in left panel instantly (toggle behavior: click again to close, click different image to switch)
-    - Selected image highlighted via primary-colored border (all images have `border`, color switches between `border-border` and `border-primary`) - shows when panel is open or lightbox is active
+    - Selected image highlighted via node-type colored border
-    - Hover buttons: fullscreen (maximize icon), download, delete - all actions accessible without click delays
+    - Hover overlay with actions: maximize (lightbox), download, delete - unified styling with media manager
     - Clean, responsive UX with no artificial delays
   - **Lightbox modal**:
     - Full-screen overlay with navigation controls; rendered via portal to `document.body` for proper event handling